fkgudeta/elastos-console/README.md

 ## Installation

-Phython3 and Django are required for this build.
+Phython3, Django and a Python Virtul Environment are required for this build.

 ### If using a Mac